kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./introduction-kaltura-client-libraries.md

 ---
 layout: page
-title: "Introduction to Kaltura Client Libraries"
+title: Introduction to Kaltura Client Libraries
-date: 2011-12-27 14:51:25
+weight:
 ---

-This document describes:
+## Overview
+This article describes the following topics:

 *   [Understanding Kaltura Client Libraries][1]
 *   [Deciding Where to Get a Client Library][2] and Getting/Generating Your Kaltura Client Library